Code-Institute-Submissions/susanmarie87-The-Garden_NovResub/README.md

 * Resolution: Detect duplicate username and redirect to the login page.
 ---
+* Problem: The cards are not rendering properly on the screen for the profile page.
+* Cause: Unresolved issue that must be addressed.
+* Resolution: Uknown at this point.
 ### Unresolved Issues
 ---
 * Poor breakdown response on Galaxy Fold.